Ottoman Empire: Military

-The first military unit of the Ottoman State was an army that was organized by Osman I from the tribesmen inhabiting the hills of western Anatolia in the late 13th century.
-The military system became an intricate organization with the advance of the Empire.
+The first military unit of the Ottoman State was an army that was organised by Osman I from the tribesmen inhabiting the hills of western Anatolia in the late 13th century.
+The military system became an intricate organisation with the advance of the Empire.
 The Ottoman military was a complex system of recruiting and fief-holding.
 The main corps of the Ottoman Army included Janissary, Sipahi, Akıncı and Mehterân.
 The Ottoman army was once among the most advanced fighting forces in the world, being one of the first to use muskets and cannons.
 The Ottoman Turks began using falconets, which were short but wide cannons, during the Siege of Constantinople.
-The Ottoman cavalry depended on high speed and mobility rather than heavy armor, using bows and short swords on fast Turkoman and Arabian horses (progenitors of the Thoroughbred racing horse), and often applied tactics similar to those of the Mongol Empire, such as pretending to retreat while surrounding the enemy forces inside a crescent-shaped formation and then making the real attack.
+The Ottoman cavalry depended on high speed and mobility rather than heavy armour, using bows and short swords on fast Turkoman and Arabian horses (progenitors of the Thoroughbred racing horse), and often applied tactics similar to those of the Mongol Empire, such as pretending to retreat while surrounding the enemy forces inside a crescent-shaped formation and then making the real attack.
 The Ottoman army continued to be an effective fighting force throughout the seventeenth and early eighteenth centuries, falling behind the empire's European rivals only during a long period of peace from 1740 to 1768.